Gilleece/angular-start/README.md

-# angular-start
+# Angular-Store

-Simple e-commerce built with Angular to become familiar with the framework.
+Simple e-commerce site built with Angular to become familiar with the framework.